-- 8.1 Any person, 15 years or over, who supports the purpose, values and strategic direction of the association and agrees to comply with the PNH Code of Conduct, and these rules, is eligible for full membership. - 8.2 Employees of Portarlington Neighbourhood House are not eligible to become full members. - 8.3 The committee may reject an application for full membership as per rule 11.2.
+- 8.1 Any person, 15 years or over, who supports the purpose, values and strategic direction of the association and agrees to comply with the PNH Code of Conduct, and these rules, is eligible for full membership. - 8.2 Employees and 'paid facilitators' of Portarlington Neighbourhood House are not eligible to become full members but can be an associate member (non-voting) as per 9.